-Attendees at this techUK briefing will examine how these shared challenges can be overcome, highlighting best practice in areas including, policy and procedure, architecture, design, skills and awareness.
+Attendees at this techUK briefing will examine how the NIS Directive will affect the rail sector, along with highlighting best practice in areas such as policy and procedure, architecture, design, skills and awareness.
 At a time when the implications of the NIS Directive remain unclear, this will also be an opportunity to discuss the regulatory framework and responsibilities of organisations in the space.

 Speakers confirmed are:

 - Department for Transport

 We are also discussing participation with the DCMS NIS Directive team.